 Lakes are a KEY feature to the area in which we live called, “Lake Country”.
 It’s also part of our name LAKE Country Family Fun.
-Lake Country typically covers all of Waukesha County.
-Lakes span from southern Waukesha county by Muskego to northern Waukesha County in Colgate.
+Lakes cover all of Waukesha County.
+They span from southern Waukesha county by Muskego to northern Waukesha County in Colgate.
 Lakes are a BIG deal around here.
 We enjoy them year round.
 That’s why we’ve decided to put together a guide to the Lakes of Lake Country.
 Read on below!